metin/ProAngularJS-Repo/README.md

 021-showing-hiding-removing-elemts: Illustrates the ng-show, ng-hide and ng-if directives as explained on Chapter 11 section Showing, Hiding and Removing Elements.

 022-table-striping: Demonstrates how using ng-repeat and ng-hide create inconsisting table striping (even when using Bootstrap) because elements are not removed from the DOM, but only hidden using CSS.
 The example also illustrates two techniques to solve it: using ng-if to effectively remove the elements from the DOM and also apply a filter to remove the elements that you don't want to be displayed.

+023-classes-and-styles: illustrates how to use ng-class and ng-style.